jonathanhines/midtown/index.markdown

 How you define success matters to us.
 We promise to listen carefully, respect your values, and keep your goals in focus.
 If you’re stuck, we’ll help you get unstuck.
 If you want to move forward, we’re here to help you do that.
 If you’re not sure what you need but know you need something, we’re here for that too.

 A brighter future is waiting for you.
 We’ll help you get there.
 Now (you heard right, there’s no wait list.
-All you have to do is call.
-INSERT LINK TO CONTACT US)
+All you have to do is [call](/contact/).

 </div>
 </div>